 A while back I interviewed on video the PTC’s editorial chair, Sara Cremer, and Damian Wild on what skills new journalists need (the sound has gone out of sync uploading to You Tube):

-I have also provided writing for the web courses to organisations such as the OCR (Oxford, Cambridge and RSA) examinations board, Graduate Prospects and the Commission for Racial Equality.
+I have also provided courses on writing for the web to organisations such as the OCR (Oxford, Cambridge and RSA) examinations board, Graduate Prospects and the Commission for Racial Equality.

 For several years I ran an introduction to journalism evening class at City University, London.
 I have given lectures at City and Westminster universities, as well as to MA journalism students at Goldsmiths College.

 I frequently speak on careers in journalism, or on ethics, at universities and schools.